 Different countries, different customs

 All Collecting Societies (or CMO for Collective Management Organisation) around the world work differently.
 As a rule of thumb, the ones in the United States of America like BMI or ASCAP are flexible.
-The most ones in Europe like SGAE (Spain) or SABAM (Belgium) are not flexible at all.
+Most ones in Europe like SGAE (Spain) or SABAM (Belgium) are not flexible at all.

 So what do you need to check before uploading your music to Jamendo?